JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ### Uploading
 1. We need to upload all the files in the "Pipelined Processor" directory.
 It includes all necessary VHDL componenets of the processor.
-2. For the testbench, upload the binary testbench code, named as "code.txt".
+2. For the testbench, upload the binary testbench code, named as "program.txt".
 The binary testbench code can be generated from MIPS assmebly by using the given assembler.

 ### Run and Result
 1. Click "Run"